 Hard plastic (for example old toys, household items, drainpipes)

 Oil (used engine oil and cooking oil)

 Tin cans and foil

-We have weekly limits on the amount of DIY and construction waste you can bring to the site.
-The limit is one car boot load, or six 25kg bags, whichever is less.
+We limit the amount of DIY and construction waste you can bring to the site to six bags, with a maximum weight of each bag limited to 25kg.
+We will not accept more than six bags.
 Anything over this limit is classed as industrial waste, even if it is generated at home.